the-teachingRSE-project/competencies/competencies.md

 and making them available for re-use by the research community and the general public.
 RSEs need to have a basic understanding of common software licence types, such as "proprietary", "copyleft", and "permissive", the compatibility of different common licences and the ramifications for re-using and composing programs.
-Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licences, honouring copyright statements and crediting contributors.
+RSEs will need to properly execute the technicalities of software publishing.
+These include the application of licences and copyright statements, understanding and assigning software authorship, crediting contributors, maintaining FAIR software metadata and publishing software artefacts.
+Finally, RSEs will need to understand the principles of software citation.
+This concerns both the potential for reuse of their own work, which demands the provision of complete and correct up-to-date citation metadata for their software, as well as their own citation obligations deriving from building on previous work in the form of dependencies.

 <!-- Using domain repositories/directories -->
 \skillsection{DOMREP}